 Jorge Mañes Rubio creates artworks that rethink humanity’s relationship with the universe and all the beings that live in it — whether human, nonhuman, material or spiritual.
 His practice revolves around the intangible power associated with certain objects and images, reframing them as active matter: something that can be handled, experienced, and ultimately activated.

 Based in Amsterdam, he graduated in Design Products from the Royal College of Art London in 2010.
-He is also co-founder of the Design Museum Dharavi, a TED Senior Fellow and a recipient of the S&R Foundation Washington Award.
-In recent years he has established several collaborations with institutions such as the Centro de Artes Indígenas and the European Space Agency on a pioneering project that reimagines the future of space exploration, turned into a thought provoking TED talk.
+He is also co-founder of the Design Museum Dharavi, MA tutor at Design Academy Eindhoven and a recipient of the S&R Foundation Washington Award.
+In recent years he has established several collaborations with institutions such as the Centro de Artes Indígenas and the European Space Agency, where he proposed a visionary alternative plan to reimagine the future of space exploration, now turned into a thought provoking TED talk.

-His work is regularly exhibited in galleries and museums worldwide such as the National Museum of Modern and Contemporary Art Seoul, Victoria & Albert Museum London, Royal Academy of Arts London, Design Museum London, Tropenmuseum Amsterdam, La Triennale di Milano, Royal Museums Greenwich, Centre for Chinese Contemporary Art Manchester, Museum Volkenkunde Leiden, Rijksmuseum Boerhave, Het Nieuwe Instituut Rotterdam, 21c Museum, Museum of Contemporary Design and Applied Arts Lausanne, The New York Times Art for Tomorrow Doha and Power Station of Art Shanghai.
+His work is exhibited in galleries and museums worldwide such as the National Museum of Modern and Contemporary Art Seoul, Victoria & Albert Museum London, Royal Academy of Arts London, Design Museum London, Tropenmuseum Amsterdam, La Triennale di Milano, Royal Museums Greenwich, Centre for Chinese Contemporary Art Manchester, Museum Volkenkunde Leiden, Rijksmuseum Boerhave, Het Nieuwe Instituut Rotterdam, 21c Museum, Museum of Contemporary Design and Applied Arts Lausanne, The New York Times Art for Tomorrow Doha and Power Station of Art Shanghai.

 Jorge Mañes Rubio is represented by Rademakers Gallery

 Do you want to subscribe to our newsletter?